rabiswal/rabiswal.github.io/src/pages/how-my-mom-taught-me-about-containers/index.md

 ## Tell me more about container isolation.
 To understand container isolation, we need to understand a few (Linux) OS constructs, such as **namespaces** and **cgroup**.

-When you run a program, the kernel created a new process, assigned a unique ID (PID or process ID), and runs it.
+When you run a program, the kernel creates a new process, assigns a unique ID (PID or process ID), and runs it.
 The kernel also restricts what the newly created process can see via a construct called a namespace.
 There are a few different types of namespaces supported in Linux kernel, such as  Process IDs, mount points, User and group IDs, network, etc. You can create a new namespace of a particular type and assign it to a process.
 And through *cgroup*, the kernel restrict access to certain resources.

 > In short, if namespaces control what a process can see, cgroup (or control group) controls which
 > resources a process can use.
 By restricting the visibility and access to other processes and